The German Supply Chain Due Diligence Act and Supplier Risk Management

 An additional benefit of a central risk management platform is that you can assess suppliers against multiple risk types and correlate the data for a complete picture of supplier risk (instead of a siloed view).

-Also, while annual assessments are critical to gaining an insider’s view into a supplier’s human rights practices, a lot can happen between annual report submissions.
-That’s why it is important to validate annual due diligence assessment results with continuous insights into reputational information, adverse media and negative news, regulatory and legal actions, sanctions and more.
+Also, while annual assessments are critical to gaining an insider's view into a supplier's human rights practices, a lot can happen between yearly report submissions.
+That's why validating annual due diligence assessment results with continuous insights into reputational information, adverse media and negative news, regulatory and legal actions, sanctions, and more is essential.
 You can then correlate intelligence from continuous monitoring with periodic assessment results for more unified risk reporting.
-Consolidating all intelligence into a “single pane of glass” will optimize your risk analysis efforts.
+Consolidating all intelligence into a "single pane of glass" will optimize your risk analysis efforts.

-Section 6, paragraph 4, states that, “The enterprise must lay down appropriate preventative measures … [including] consideration of expectations when selecting a direct supplier … contractual assurances … and contractual control measures.”
+Section 6, paragraph 4, states, "The enterprise must lay down appropriate preventative measures … [including] consideration of expectations when selecting a direct supplier … contractual assurances … and contractual control measures."

-To address these requirements, reviewing recent business and reputational insights, legal filings, ESG scores, sanctions and other related intelligence as part of new supplier evaluations.
-Consolidate all insights into a single supplier profile that can be accessed by all teams in the organization, versus juggling multiple different sources of information.
-Also, align intelligence gathering with broader RFx management processes for more holistic supplier reviews.
+To address these requirements, recent business and reputational insights, legal filings, ESG scores, sanctions, and other related intelligence must be reviewed as part of new supplier evaluations.
+Instead of juggling multiple different sources of information, consolidate all insights into a single supplier profile that all teams in the organization can access.
+Also, intelligence gathering should be aligned with broader RFx management processes for more holistic supplier reviews.

-Once you move into the contracting stage, build provisions into supplier contracts and track the supplier’s reporting progress over time.
+Once you move into the contracting stage, build provisions into supplier contracts and track the supplier's reporting progress over time.
 Instead of treating the contracting process separately, integrate it into your supplier risk assessment process.
-Do this by centralizing all contract distribution, discussion, retention and review processes and leveraging workflow throughout the supplier contract lifecycle.
-This will make it much more straightforward to report on contractual control measures such as key performance indicators (KPIs) and key risk indicators (KRIs).
+Do this by centralizing all contract distribution, discussion, retention, and review processes and leveraging workflow throughout the supplier contract lifecycle.
+This will make reporting on contractual control measures such as key performance indicators (KPIs) and key risk indicators (KRIs) much more straightforward.

-Section 7 says that, “If the enterprise discovers that a violation of a human rights-related or an environment-related obligation has already occurred or is imminent … it must, without undue delay, take appropriate remedial action.”
+Section 7 says, "If the enterprise discovers that a violation of a human rights-related or an environment-related obligation has already occurred or is imminent … it must, without undue delay, take appropriate remedial action."
 One of the remedial actions included in the Act is terminating the supplier relationship.

 Using the results of supplier assessments as explained in Section 5, make recommendations to the supplier, ask for policy clarifications, and be prepared to report any violations to authorities.
 Supplier risk management solutions will include built-in remediation suggestions for suppliers.
-It’s important to follow through on this step since it is essential for mandated reporting.
+Following through on this step is vital since it is essential for mandated reporting.

-If it becomes necessary to terminate a supplier relationship, be sure to automate final contract assessments and offboarding procedures to reduce your organization’s risk of post-contract exposure.
-Key tasks to address here are to:
+If it becomes necessary to terminate a supplier relationship, automate final contract assessments and offboarding procedures to reduce your organization's risk of post-contract exposure.
+Essential tasks to address here are:

 • Report on system access, data destruction, access management, final payments, and more